Polish General Exhibition: Character and scale

-Approximately 4.5 million people visited the exhibition over several months, including 200,000 foreign guests (90,000 Germans, 80,000 Czechoslovakians, and 10,000 Polish Americans).
+Approximately 4.5 million people visited the exhibition over several months, including 200,000 foreign guests (90,000 Germans, 80,000 Czechoslovaks, and 10,000 Polish Americans).
 Visitors included official delegations with government representatives, as well as nearly 1,000 journalists from 30 countries.

 The event featured the largest amusement park in interwar Poland, boasting attractions such as a 20-meter waterfall, a Ferris wheel, one of Europe’s largest roller coasters, and the continent’s largest water slide (92 meters).
 Research for the park involved visiting similar facilities in Berlin, Copenhagen, Amsterdam, Rotterdam, Brussels, Paris, Milan, and Vienna.
 Constructed by the Ruprecht company of Munich (holder of exclusive patents for roller coasters) in collaboration with Poznań's Roman Andrzejewski firm, the park offered attractions including a 120-meter roller coaster, water slide, autodrome with 25 scooters, miniature railway with 15 carts, and mechanical animals.
 The term wesołe miasteczko (amusement park) was used for the first time in Poland, influencing the naming of similar parks in Warsaw.

 For internal transportation within the exhibition grounds, 20 battery-powered chassis were purchased from France, based on which the tram workshops on Gajowa Street built small, open omnibuses with a capacity of 10 passengers, but with roof coverings.
 This eliminated the use of gasoline-powered transport and reduced air pollution within the exhibition area.

 The Greater Poland Association for the Promotion of Tourism was established to organize trips to the exhibition.